BarrettFrost/Smart_menu-project/readme.md

 #### *Desktop Application*

- The application needed to persist the menu so restaurants didn't have to re-register and remake their menu every time the system was closed.
+ The application needed to save the menu so restaurant manager didn't have to re-register and remake their menu every time the system was closed.
 This was implemented by saving the data as a JSON file.
 Functions (loadMenu(), loadRestaurant()) would run at initialization to load data from the save files.
 Lastly, whenever the user edited the data, e.g. registering as a new restaurant or changing the menu, the changes will also be written into the JSON save file!

 ### Web Technologies